Guglielmo Oberdan: Legacy

-John Gatt-Rutner, biographer of the Trieste writer Italo Svevo, suggests that Svevo - 21 years old at the time of Oberdan's execution - was deeply affected by it.
-In the aftermath, Svevo started writing regularly for the Trieste Irredentist paper L'Indepedente.
-He never mentioned Oberdan explicitly - the paper was heavily censored and the Austrian authorities considered any manifestation of sympathy for Oberdan as treason.
-However, on January 21, 1884, Svevo published a translation of Ivan Turgenev's story "The Worker and the Man with the White Hands", whose protagonist is sent to the gallows for a rebellious act on behalf of the oppressed; Svevo added the remark that "What is really moving is not the death of the man with the white hands, but his self-sacrifice on behalf of people who are unable to appreciate it."
+John Gatt-Rutner, biographer of the Trieste writer Italo Svevo, suggests that Svevo – 21 years old at the time of Oberdan's execution – was deeply affected by it.
+In the aftermath, Svevo started writing regularly for the Trieste Irredentist paper L'Indipendente.
+He never mentioned Oberdan explicitly – the paper was heavily censored and the Austrian authorities considered any manifestation of sympathy for Oberdan as treason.
+However, on 21 January 1884, Svevo published a translation of Ivan Turgenev's story "The Worker and the Man with the White Hands", whose protagonist is sent to the gallows for a rebellious act on behalf of the oppressed; Svevo added the remark that "What is really moving is not the death of the man with the white hands, but his self-sacrifice on behalf of people who are unable to appreciate it."
 Gatt-Rutner states that "Triestines could not miss the allusion to Oberdan, which clearly demonstrates the light in which [Svevo] viewed the matter".